arhantsg07/whatsapp-wrapper/README.md

 # WhatsApp for Linux

+(More of a vibecoded project than a practical one, to get some native app feel on linux)

 A fully featured WhatsApp desktop wrapper for Linux, built with Electron.
 Since WhatsApp doesn't provide a native Linux app, this wrapper delivers a native-like experience around WhatsApp Web with system tray integration, desktop notifications, custom theming, and more.

 ![WhatsApp Wrapper](assets/icons/icon_512x512.png)